Menu

 In 2018, the Czech Republic Supreme Administrative Court dismissed the government’s Air Quality Plan for Brno.
 The court ruled that it failed to provide measures to reduce the illegal levels of air pollution in the city.

-Since the plan did not fulfil all the requirements foreseen by the law (especially the Air Quality Directive), such as time frame for implementation, proposed measures and their evaluation, the Ministry for Environment in the Czech Republic was obliged to prepare a new appropriate plan that would ensure significant reductions of air pollution.
+Since the plan did not fulfil all the requirements mandated by the law (especially the Air Quality Directive), such as time frame for implementation, proposed measures and their evaluation, the Ministry for Environment in the Czech Republic was obliged to prepare a new appropriate plan that would ensure significant reductions of air pollution.
 The case was brought by two of the city’s residents in 2016 and later on supported by public interest law organisations.

 This was the fourth air quality case against the Czech government won in a row in couple of months.
 Similar victories appeals were granted in Ostrava, Usti and Labem and Prague.